SuusjeVG/SumSurfersAdventures/README.md

    npm install
    ```
 3. Open website

-   You can open the game in your browser withouth building because of the importmap
+    you can open the game in your browser withouth using a builder.
+This is because of the importmap
    ```html
     <script type="importmap">
         {